Chapter 1. What Is Infrastructure as Code?

 When talking to organizations about their strategy for cloud infrastructure, I’m often struck by the gap between people responsible for the infrastructure and those responsible for organizational strategy.
 Engineering people are puzzled when I ask questions about the product and commercial strategy.
 Organizational leaders are dismissive of the need to spend time planning infrastructure capability, assuming that selecting a cloud vendor is the end of that story.
 Even when their infrastructure architecture creates problems with growth, stability, or security, the instinct is to demand a quick fix and move on.

-However, because neither the product nor engineering teams believed they needed close communication during development, the service was nearly ready for production rollout when it surfaced that the commercial strategy assumed that users would be able to use the service while traveling and working in different countries.
+However, because neither the product nor engineering teams believed they needed close communication during development, the service was nearly ready for production rollout when it surfaced that the commercial strategy assumed that users would be able to use their accounts while traveling and working in different countries.
 It took considerable effort, expense, and delay to rearchitect the system to ensure that privacy laws could be respected between regions while giving users international roaming access.

-Infrastructure Capabilities to Support |
+Business Goal | Infrastructure Capabilities to Support | Measures of Success |

 Deliver increasing value to customers quickly and reliably through new products and features. |